 This article outlines three powerful strategies to maximize square footage and quality while keeping the price-per-square-foot ratio down.
 The first two strategies depend on innovative design.
 The third strategy depends on a frugal selection of finishes.

-Most of the recommendations in this article have the double benefit of keeping construction AND maintenance costs down which is important if the house is owned longer term.
-There’s a lot of good information here—things that I’ve gleaned from being a designer, builder, home inspector and estimator.
-I hope this article helps those who want to bring more affordable houses to the market by adding value with smarter design and selections.
+Most of the recommendations in this article have the double benefit of keeping construction AND maintenance costs down, which is essential if the house is owned longer term.
+There’s a lot of good information here—things I’ve gleaned from being a designer, builder, home inspector, and estimator.
+I hope this article helps those who want to bring more affordable houses to the market by adding value with economical designs and selections.

 DESIGN STRATEGY #1: SIMPLIFY THE FORM

-When it comes to adding value to a home, heated square footage is the gold standard.
+When adding value to a home, heated square footage is the gold standard.
 Garages and covered porches require nearly all the same costs but might only appraise for 30% of what the interior spaces do.
-Unless the space is easily converted try to limit the scope here.
+Unless the space is easily converted, try to limit the scope here.

 1) Keep construction expenses down by limiting the size of the footprint.
 (More on why this is true here)